Zero-Shot Learning with Common Sense Knowledge Graphs: Graph Neural Networks Architecture Details

 \section{Graph Neural Networks Architecture Details}

-In our work, we compare ZSL-KG framework with multiple graph neural network architectures, namely - GCN, GAT and RGCN.

-GCN uses a mean aggregator to learn the neighbourhood structure.
-GAT projects the neighbourhood nodes to a new features \(\h'^{(l-1)}_{u} = \W\h^{(l-1)}_{u}\).
+Table \ref{tab:graph_agg:gnn} describes the aggregator and combine function for the ablation experiments.
+ZSL-KG-GCN uses a mean aggregator to learn the neighbourhood structure.
+ZSL-KG-GAT projects the neighbourhood nodes to a new features \(\vh'^{(l-1)}_{u} = \mW\vh^{(l-1)}_{u}\).
 The neighbourhood node features are concatenated with self feature and passed through a self-attention module for get the attention coefficients.
 The attention coefficients are multiplied with the neighbourhood features to the get the node embedding for the \(l\)-th layer in the combine function.
-RGCN uses a relational aggregator to learn the structure of the neighbourhood.
+ZSL-KG-RGCN uses a relational aggregator to learn the structure of the neighbourhood.
 To avoid overparameterization from the relational weights, we perform basis decomposition of the weight vector into \(B\) bases.
 We learn \(|B|\) relational coefficients and \(|B|\) weight vectors in the aggregate function and add with the self feature in combine function.
+ZSL-KG-LSTM uses LSTM as an aggregator to combine the neighbourhood features.
+The nodes in the graph are passed through an LSTM and the last hidden state is taken as the aggregated vector.
+The aggregated vector is concatenated with the node's previous layer feature and passed to the combine function to get the node representation.